 “Eh!
 Ti gyrevete!”
 A man in his underpants and a white vest shoved his angry face out.
 “Were you going to open my door just then?”

 I took a step back.
+Surprised.
 He marched forward, grabbed me by the shirt.

-“No…” I stammered.
+“No…” I said.

 “I could have been naked!”